 In 1975, the company took delivery of a Dodge/Car-Mar 2000 gallon Tanker-Pumper.
 This Tanker-Pumper served the borough and surrounding communities from 1975 to 1992.
 “Tanker 738” also won numerous state championships throughout its legacy at Station 4.

-Finally in 1992, the new tanker was purchased from 4 Guys Fire Apparatus, in Meyersdale, PA.
+In 1991, the Liberty explored the idea of purchasing a new tanker to replace the rod tanker-pumper known as “Tanker 738”.
+Shortly thereafter, in 1992, the new tanker was purchased from 4 Guys Fire Apparatus, in Meyersdale, PA.
 The International/4Guys, tanker had a 2000-gallon tank, with a 5 man enclosed cab, and a 750 GPM pump.
-Tanker 738 is still in service today and responds to nearly 100 calls per year.
+Tanker 738 (63-38) is still in service today and responds to nearly 100 calls per year.

-This engine carries 1000 foot of 5″ large diameter hose, 1000 foot of 3″ hose, and is known today as “Engine 737″.
 This Engine may be small compared to the mighty pumpers that are being built today, but it gets the job done when it is called upon.
-Engine 737 is a smaller engine that really packs a punch on the fire grounds and is used as our primary attack truck.
+Engine 63-17 is a smaller engine that really packs a punch on the fire grounds and is used as our primary attack truck.

 In early 2001, the Liberty Fire Company purchased a 1994 International Med-Tech Ambulance from the Schuylkill Haven Ambulance Association, and turned it into a squad, known as “Squad 739”.
 This Squad carried a 3-bottle cascade system, and was used as a RIT (Rapid Intervention Team) transport vehicle, command post, rehab unit and dive truck.
 This vehicle served the community from 2001 until the Spring of 2015.